Our Story

 Founded by Lisa Bertke

 After 15 years in the corporate world, she followed a different path—one rooted in purpose, service, and a desire to share the deeper teachings of yoga.
+Through years of dedicated study in yoga, meditation, and Ayurveda, she brought that vision to life.

 Her approach blended classical Hatha yoga with the energetics of Tantra, offering students a practice that was both grounded and expansive.

-Founded in St. Charles
+Started in St. Charles

 It wasn’t expansive or refined—but it held everything that mattered.